 RECENT GRADUATES.
 If your study programme is 4 or 2 years, you need to submit the application during the last semester of your studies till 31st of May.
 If your study programme is 3.5 or 1.5 year – during the last semester till 31st of December.

 How is the decision for Erasmus+ mobility grant made?

-Decision making committee in the faculty / institute / centre where you study decides on assigning the grants, according to:
+Decision making committee in the faculty / institute / centre where you study decides upon the approval of traineeships, according to:

-- History of mobility (priority to those who are applying for the first time)
+- history of mobility (priority is given to those who are applying for the first time)

-Selected candidates are informed about the decision by email.
+Selected candidates are informed about the decision and the following steps by email.

 - Learning Agreement for Traineeship

 - Grant Agreement (Note: is filled by the institutional internship coordinator)

 For extra financial support for students with special needs: